User Guide

 Open a command terminal,

-into the folder you put the jar file in, and use thejava -jar pharmhub.jar
+cdinto the folder you put the jar file in, and use thejava -jar pharmhub.jarcommand to run the application.

 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.